 Fees and Services

-Years 2 and 3 of the Bachelor’s degree programme: Tuition fees only
+Years 2 and 3 of the Bachelor’s degree programme: Students pay University tuition fees only.

 This cost includes in year 1:

 – Access to the University dining halls (with discount) and the University library

 – Assistance from an Academic Tutor and a Logistics Coordinator

 The total amount of IPH fees (2,500 €) is due before you get to Pisa, not later than August the 3rd, 2018.
 University tuition fees are paid by students once they get to Pisa.

 Payments must be made via bank transfer to the Università di Pisa.
 Bear in mind that the money transfer costs have to be paid by the student.

 You will need the following information in order to make the payment:

 BANK name: Banca di Pisa e Fornacette – Credito cooperativo